roman-milk/roman-milk.github.io/fuck-my-dirty-hole.md

  "I wanted it to be me," April said, her hand working at the root of his cock.

  Angus winced and gasped while April cranked at him, his palm sliding from the smooth curve of her hip, the hand moving under the bunched material of the yellow dress, fingertips finding April's bra.
-Report_Story #3